bmoniey/teensy_baby8/README.md

 Oled Display SSD1306 128 x 64

-*used to provide menu interface to make changes to the behavior of the sequencer
+*used to provide menu interface to make changes to the behaviour of the sequencer

 *set BPM (beats per minute)